Bylaws of the UAB Faculty Senate

 I.3.
 Meetings of the Senate

 I.3.a.
-The senate will meet each month according to a schedule the dates and times of which must be set at the June meeting.
+The senate will meet each month according to a schedule the dates and times of which must be set at the beginning of the Senate term.
 Additional meetings may also be held at the request of the Chair.

 I.3.c.
 Under normal circumstances the time and place for senate meetings will be published in the UAB Reporter by the Secretary of the Senate one week before the meeting is to occur.